agileware/au.com.agileware.zoomzoom/README.md

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

+## Migrating from a JWT App

+JWT Apps are deprecated on Zoom, so to ensure continued function this app has been converted to use OAuth Server-to-Server.
+Existing installations configured to use a JWT App will need to create and connect to a new app according to the instructions in the [Getting Started](#getting-started) section below.

 ## Getting Started

 1. Zoom OAuth Server-to-Server credentials are required for this Integration.
 Create an OAuth